baisong/orenrobinson.com/index.md

 I studied computer science in college.
 That's when fellow students challenged me to confront patriarchy and white supremacy.
 That's also when I lived in China for 2 years, immersed in a second language as a white US citizen studying and working in Shanghai, rural Sichuan, and Beijing.

-For the past 10 years, I've helped groups design and build websites, web apps and digital communications for community-building and systems change work.
-In that time I have developed a technology practice informed by the principles of:
+For the past 10 years, I've helped groups design and build websites, web apps, logos and illustration, graphics projects and digital communications for community-building and systems change work.
+Over these years, I have developed tech practices for:
-- participatory design & collective ownership
+- participatory design & collective ownership,
 - working myself out of a job, and
 - being hella cheap (and/or contributing volunteer tech work as an active member or supporter of a grassroots group, cooperative, open source project, nonprofit, political campaign or mutual aid network)